Word@Work, Let God's Word energise your working day!

 Acts 9:32-35

-Peter had visited Samaria to affirm the new believers in their faith, and see for himself what God was doing among people who were not regarded as true Jews.
+Peter, James and John were the leaders of the church in Jerusalem (Galatians 2:9) but Peter had visited the different parts of the country, including Samaria, to affirm the new believers in their faith (Acts 1:8).
+He saw for himself what God was doing among people who were not regarded as true Jews.
 But most of his time was spent in Jerusalem and the towns of Judea, like Lydda, teaching Jews who had believed in Jesus.
+Lydda was north-west of Jerusalem at the foot of the hills above the coastal plain of Sharon about 15 miles from the seaport of Joppa (Jonah 1:1-3).
+A church had been for

 Honouring Godliness